Procurement vs Purchasing: What’s the Difference?

 Procurement and purchasing: an interchangeable relationship

 Procurement deals with the sourcing of activities, negotiation, and strategic selection of goods and services that are usually of importance to an organization.
 Purchasing, however, explains the process of ordering goods and services.
-In addition, purchasing also describes the transactional function of procurement for goods or services.
+In addition, purchasing also describes the transactional function of purchasing goods or services.